-Mamata Banerjee to hold Martyr’s Day mega rally in Kolkata today
+Mamata Banerjee to hold Martyr’s Day mega rally in Kolkata, accuses BJP of foulplay

 Kolkata, July 21: Trinamool Congress supremo Mamata Banerjee has accused the BJP-led Central government of trying to foil her party's 'Martyrs Day' rally on Sunday by operating only 30 per cent of the trains usually run on other Sundays.